isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

       ```

--- TODO(sandy): no longer suggestive

-The names of these constructors, while not what we'd expect, are certainly
+The names of these constructors are pleasingly straightforward.
+We have
-suggestive.
-Nevertheless `bind:n:num n` corresponds to a table of `n` elements,
+`bind:n:num n`, which corresponds to a table of `n` elements, while
-while `ctor:beside` combines two caches "side by side", and `ctor:inside` composing
+`ctor:beside` combines two caches "side by side", and `ctor:inside` composing
 one cache inside of another.
 To get a feel for how `type:Shape` describes data
 structures, let's look at a few examples.